The Sweet Reason Soccer Star Alex Morgan Always Wears a Pink Headband in Her Hair

-If you’re watching the US women’s national soccer team compete in the 2023 FIFA Women’s World Cup, you’ve probably noticed a pink headband in Alex Morgan‘s hair – you can’t miss it.
-You would have also seen her signature accessory during the 2012 and 2016 Olympic Games, as well as the 2011, 2015, and 2019 World Cups (yeah, she’s got a lot of experience).
+If you’ve watched the US women’s national soccer team compete in the 2019 FIFA World Cup, you’ve probably noticed a pink headband in Alex Morgan’s hair – you couldn’t miss it.
+You would have also seen her signature accessory during the 2012 and 2016 Olympic Games as well as the 2011 and 2015 World Cups (yeah, she’s got a lot of experience).
 The forward officially reached 100 career goals in 2019, and guess what she wore during the match where it happened?
 A pink headband made of prewrap.

 What Is Prewrap?

 Prewrap is thin, semisticky foam material typically used on athletes as a base layer under sturdier medical tape.
 It can also secure ice in place, protect skin from unwanted chafing, and – as Alex demonstrates – act as a headband to hold your hair back.
 I used it all the time on my ankles at gymnastics practice (I suffered from a right high ankle sprain in middle school, which led to overcompensating on the other foot, so I taped both for years after that).
 It would go like this: loop two layers of prewrap around each ankle from the bottom of my shins to a few inches above my toes (without covering my heels), then follow that same pattern with regular sports tape to add support.
 It kind of looks like you’re wearing very stiff socks, and for me, it really did help ease the impact of tumbling on floor or dismounting off bars.

 Why Does Alex Morgan Wear Pink Prewrap in Her Hair?